Things appear to be looking up for AgEagle Aerial Systems Inc. (UAVS)

 35 institutions hold shares in AgEagle Aerial Systems Inc. (UAVS), with 11.08M shares held by insiders accounting for 19.12% while institutional investors hold 4.47% of the company’s shares.
 The shares outstanding are 55.38M, and float is at 45.58M with Short Float at 12.09%.
 Institutions hold 3.62% of the Float.

-The top institutional shareholder in the company is Blackrock Inc. with over 0.83 million shares valued at $5.0 million.
-The investor’s holdings represent 1.42% of the UAVS Shares outstanding.
-As of Sep 29, 2020, the second largest holder is Vanguard Group, Inc. (The) with 0.82 million shares valued at $1.87 million to account for 1.40% of the shares outstanding.
-The other top investors are Geode Capital Management, LLC which holds 0.3 million shares representing 0.52% and valued at over $0.69 million, while Mitsubishi UFJ Kokusai Asset Management Co., Ltd holds 0.35% of the shares totaling 0.21 million with a market value of $1.25 million.
+The top institutional shareholder in the company is State Street Corporation with over 2.31 million shares valued at $13.88 million.
+The investor’s holdings represent 3.93% of the UAVS Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 0.83 million shares valued at $5.0 million to account for 1.42% of the shares outstanding.
+The other top investors are Vanguard Group, Inc. (The) which holds 0.76 million shares representing 1.30% and valued at over $4.58 million, while UBS Group AG holds 0.76% of the shares totaling 0.45 million with a market value of $2.69 million.

 AgEagle Aerial Systems Inc. (UAVS) Insider Activity

-A total of 54 insider transactions have happened at AgEagle Aerial Systems Inc. (UAVS) in the last six months, with sales accounting for 27 and purchases happening 27 times.
-The most recent transaction is an insider sale by Gardner Thomas J, the company’s Director.
-SEC filings show that Gardner Thomas J sold 20,000 shares of the company’s common stock on Jan 04 at a price of $5.75 per share for a total of $0.12 million.
+A total of 56 insider transactions have happened at AgEagle Aerial Systems Inc. (UAVS) in the last six months, with sales accounting for 28 and purchases happening 28 times.
+The most recent transaction is an insider sale by Begley Grant A, the company’s Director.
+SEC filings show that Begley Grant A sold 4,125 shares of the company’s common stock on Jan 26 at a price of $12.30 per share for a total of $50746.0.
 Following the sale, the insider now owns 0.0 shares.

-AgEagle Aerial Systems Inc. disclosed in a document filed with the SEC on Dec 30 that Mooney Barrett (Director) sold a total of 25,000 shares of the company’s common stock.
-The trade occurred on Dec 30 and was made at $6.03 per share for $0.15 million.
-Following the transaction, the insider now directly holds 100000.0 shares of the UAVS stock.
+AgEagle Aerial Systems Inc. disclosed in a document filed with the SEC on Jan 04 that Gardner Thomas J (Director) sold a total of 20,000 shares of the company’s common stock.
+The trade occurred on Jan 04 and was made at $5.75 per share for $0.12 million.
+Following the transaction, the insider now directly holds 0.0 shares of the UAVS stock.